apatil45/parkway-driveway-rental/docs/fixes/VERCEL_401_AUTH_ERROR_FIX.md

 ## Common Issues & Solutions

+### Issue: 401 errors in logs for unauthenticated users
+**Status**: ✅ **This is expected behavior, not an error**
+- The app checks authentication status on every page load
+- When users are not logged in (incognito mode, first visit), `/api/auth/me` returns 401
+- This is normal and handled gracefully by the frontend
+- Logging has been reduced to only show in development mode

 ### Issue: Cookies not being sent
 **Solution**: Ensure `withCredentials: true` is set in axios config (already done in `apps/web/src/lib/api.ts`)